afr2n/schedules/README.md

 ### 1. Standardize Card Height and Implement Text Truncation

 **Description:** Currently, the card height varies depending on the length of the content.
 To provide a consistent and visually appealing layout, we should standardize the height of all cards.
 Additionally, implement text truncation for long content with a tooltip to display the full text upon hover.
+And to add a functionality to the menu icon on header

 **Steps to Implement:**
 - Set a fixed height for all cards, ensuring consistency in the UI.